faridh/thermometer-swift/README.md

 # Thermo

-The Thermo iOS app is presently written in Obj-C and should be used with Xcode 7.3.
+The Thermo iOS app is presently written in Swift and should be used with Xcode 7.3.
 Weekend project that acts as a simple Thermometer/Weather App.

 ## Tools used

 Here is list of tools used in this project

-- [Shimmer](https://github.com/facebook/Shimmer) for simple shimmer animation effect.

 - [TSMessages](https://github.com/KrauseFx/TSMessages/) provides an easy way to show little notification views on the top of the screen (à la Tweetbot).

-- [AFNetworking](https://github.com/AFNetworking/AFNetworking) is a delightful networking library for iOS and Mac OS X.
+- [Alamofire](https://github.com/Alamofire/Alamofire) is a delightful networking library for iOS and Mac OS X.

 - [OpenWeatherMap.org](http://openweathermap.org/) is an online service that provides a free API for weather data, including current weather data, forecasts, and historical data to the developers of web services and mobile applications.